What's the Difference

 In the United States alone there are many different types of porridge.
 One popular type is called grits, which you may have eaten tons of if you live in the Midwest or the South, without even realizing it was a type of porridge!
 This dish is generally made with cornmeal and usually has a creamy consistency.
 It can be made savory with butter, cheese, and seasonings, or can be made sweet with butter and a sweetener of your choice, like maple syrup.

 The main type of porridge consumed in the United States and Canada is called oatmeal.
-While all oatmeal is porridge, not all porridge is oatmeal, and this is really the only difference.
+This distinction often leads to the question, what is porridge vs oatmeal?
+Simply put, while all oatmeal is porridge, not all porridge is oatmeal, and this is really the only difference.

 In other words, oatmeal is a type of porridge, i.e., a porridge made from oats.
 Other porridges, as mentioned above, can be made from a variety of bases.